saulpw/visidata/www/docs/rows.md

 1. Press `s` or `t` on the rows to filter.
 2. Press

-    a. `gd` to delete the open a duplicate sheet with a deepcopy of selected rows.
+    a. `gd` to delete the selected rows.

     **or**